jorop/landscaping-docs/docs/heights.md

 Select edit on the toolbar on the right side and drag the rectangle corners until the desired import area is covered:
 ![Import DTM files](_media/ue4_landscaping_dtm_map2.jpg)

-> The import area has to be smaller than the original area!
+> When importing DTM files, the import area has to be smaller than the original area!

 After clicking save, the map centers on the new area.
 Select the coordinates in the adress bar of the browser and copy them (Ctrl+C):
 ![Import DTM files](_media/ue4_landscaping_dtm_map3.jpg)